- ご来聴、ありがとうございました -

 Born in 1997, Japanese cellist Keisuke Morita has been lauded for his “expressive lyricism” and “pure sound” based on a profound knowledge about style, phrase, and articulation.
 The honors received during his studies in Japan and Germany reflect his humanity as well as the excellence of his artistry.

-His study is funded by Yamaha Music Foundation, Rohm Music Foundation, Japan Federation of Musicians, and the Yellow Angel Foundation.
+His study is funded by the Rohm Music Foundation, Japan Federation of Musicians, Yamaha Music Foundation, and the Yellow Angel Fund.